Stefben46/HierarchyGpt/README.md

 BabyAgi: https://github.com/yoheinakajima/babyagi i started from their code, stripped it down completely and built it up like i wanted, to achieve my objective

-AutoGpt: https://github.com/Significant-Gravitas/Auto-GPT i started with my porject because if wanted an autogpt with a different structure
+AutoGpt: https://github.com/Significant-Gravitas/Auto-GPT i started with my poroject because if wanted an autogpt with a different structure